 And at the end of OotP we can have no doubt that Albus Dumbledore was absolutely convinced that Severus Snape was one of his own agents.
 And indeed, if you squint around the edges of the Harry filter it ought to have been obvious that to protect Snape appeared to have been one of Albus’s main endeavors right up to the end of HBP.
 He appeared to have expended every bit as much effort into protecting Snape as he had in protecting Harry.

 And all of Rowling’s backpedaling through the chapter of ‘The Prince’s Tale’ fails to convince me otherwise.
 It was too little solid information, much too crudely drawn, and introduced far too late.
 Indeed, it was plopped in at the last moment without any foreshadowing or background.
-I am simply not convinced that this was even the conclusion that she had been leading up to over the full course of the series.
+I am simply not convinced that what it actually adds up to was even the conclusion that she had been leading up to over the full course of the series.
 It reads like a sudden last-minute interjection for melodramatic effect.
 Probably because she just wanted to have the whole thing over with, and doing it properly would have taken more effort than she was willing to expend.
-And I flatly don’t believe it.
-She’d lied to us altogether too often by then.
+And I, for one, flatly don’t believe it.
+She’d been caught out lying to us altogether too often by then.

-If my interpretation of what was going on between Voldemort and Harry over the course of OotP is right, Albus had every reason to believe (correctly or otherwise) that their final conversation might be being overheard by Lord Voldemort (which really does appear to be supported by all of Voldemort’s statements and actions over the course of DHs).
+If my interpretation of what was going on between Voldemort and Harry over the course of OotP is right, Albus had every reason to believe (correctly or otherwise) that their final conversation might be being overheard by Lord Voldemort (which really does appear to be supported by all of Voldemort’s statements and actions over the course of DHs, and there really isn’t anyone else who could have filled him in).
 After all, the possibility that Voldemort might be eavesdropping through Harry, is the reason why Harry was being kept in the dark all year long.
 And at that point Harry’s mind was still wide open to Voldemort’s tampering.
 If Albus suspected covert surveillance to be even a possibility, then to tell the unmodified truth at that point in time could have cost Severus Snape his life.

 And, yes, we’re back to that bloody Trelawney Prophecy again.
 We may all be reasonably confident that we now know the full text, and the correct wording of that Prophecy (even though the wording seems to have been backward), but we sure don’t have the full story of what actually went down at the Hog’s Head the night that it was delivered.
 We have two conflicting versions of just what happened that evening, and I have grown to suspect that one of those was deliberately incorrect, and the other was unavoidably incomplete.